Food safety inspections

 What to expect with an inspection

-• We have a right to enter food premises and you're breaking the law if you prevent the inspection.
+We'll visit your business without an appointment and carry out an inspection.
+We have a right to enter food premises, and you're breaking the law if you prevent the inspection.
+We'll always introduce ourselves and explain what we're there for.

-• During the visit we may visit all areas, talk to anyone working there, take samples, take photographs and if necessary take food.
+During the visit we may visit all areas, talk to anyone working there, take samples, take photographs and if necessary take food.
+We may ask to see paperwork such as safer food, better business, training records, pest control reports, and receipts.

 All unsatisfactory results are investigated and, where necessary, action is taken to prevent risks to health.

-The formal action we can take
+Formal action we can take

-• Remove food that's unsafe or has something wrong with it.
+- remove food that's unsafe or has something wrong with it

-• Prosecute you if there are serious things wrong.
+- prosecute you if there are serious things wrong

-• Close the business immediately if there's a severe problem, for example: the food isn't safe, the premise is too dirty or there's a rat problem.
+- close the business immediately if there's a severe problem, for example: the food isn't safe, the premise is too dirty or there's a rat problem

 National food incidents